 Corn drying kilns and their uses have been much discussed (Fenton 1978, Bowie 1979, Veen 1989).
 They are a particular feature of northern and western Britain where a wetter climate is likely to necessitate drying to stabilise the grain and prevent spoiling after a wet harvest.
 Furthermore, oats must be dry to separate the husks effectively from the grain.
 The sample from Carmarthen Greyfriars, as previously mentioned, consists almost entirely of oat grain and husks, with only a small amount of wood charcoal, other grain and weed seeds.
-It therefore seems most likely that the set honome burnt residentally whilst being grain.
+It therefore seems most likely that the oat became burnt accidentally whilst being dried prior to separation of the husks from the grain.
 Drying corn was a skilled job as too much or too little drying would make the grain difficult to grind, and it is not surprising that occasionally the crop would beome charred or the drying floor or whole structure catch fire.
 The small amount of charcoal present in 801 probably represents fuel rather than part of the structure.
 The occurrence of wheat, barley and rye in the sample may reflect contamination in the field, contamination during processing, or previous use(s) of the drier.
 The lack of weed seeds suggests the crop must have been sieved prior to drying.
-The few seeds that are present are basically weeds of cultivation or waste or ground. such as corn cockle (Agrostemma githago) and nipplewort (Lapsana communis).
+The few seeds that are present are basically weeds of cultivation or waste or rough ground, such as cockle (Agrostemma githago) nipplewort (Lapsana communis).
 The oak charcoal from sample 804 probably represents fuel.

 Oat is frequently found on medieval sites in Wales (Caseldine 1990), often associated with possible corn driers.
-Two pits, interpreted as corn driers, at Rhuddlan produced assemblages (Holden 1994) similar to that at Carmarthen Greyfriars.
+Two pits, interpreted as corn driers, at Rhuddlan produced assemblages (Holden 1994) similar to that at Carmarthen Grevfriars.
 The assemblages were dominated by grain and chaff of oat, although more weed seeds were present, and it was suggested they also became charred either whilst being dried prior to storage or parched prior to dehusking.
 Again, both Avena sativa and Avena strigosa type were recorded.
 In other parts of the British Isles (Greig 1991, Monk 1987), notably Scotland and Ireland, oat is also commonly recorded on medieval sites, reflecting its importance as a crop during that period.
-Conclusions